AbnerTeng/AbnerTeng/README.md

 ### <div align="center">I'm Abner Teng, a graduate student from NCCU department of Money and Banking.</div>

--  Currently learning and researching in Quantitative Finance field, such as pairs trading, machine learning methods etc.
+-  Currently learning and researching in Quantitative Finance and Data Science field, want to be a Data Scientist after graduate.

 -  Works hard to have robust programming abilities in Python and C++.